PruvoNet/squiss-ts/README.md

-# Api docs for Pruvo
+# Api docs for Squiss-TS

 See <a href="https://squiss-ts.pruvo.com">https://squiss-ts.pruvo.com<a/> for the published version